all-of-us/workbench/README.md

 ./project.rb deploy-ui --project all-of-us-workbench-test --account dan.rodney@pmi-ops.org --version dantest
 ```

 When the UI is deployed, you'll be able to access it at https://VERSION-dot-PROJECT.appspot.com.
 If you specify --promote, you can access it at https://PROJECT.appspot.com.
+Note that either way, it will be pointing at the live test API
+service (https://api-dot-PROJECT.appspot.com).
+(If there's a need, we may
+want to make this configurable in future.)

 ## git-secrets